Ultraviolet suppression and nonlocality in optical model potentials for nucleon-nucleus scattering: Calculations and findings

 \subsection{Momentum- and coordinate-space structure}

-Momentum-space potentials have the advantage of retaining naturally intrinsic nonlocalities.
+Momentum-space potentials in their general form have the advantage of retaining naturally intrinsic nonlocalities.
 However, there are no studies relating their coordinate-space structure with well established models in coordinate space.
 Let us consider $p+^{40}$Ca elastic scattering with proton beam energy of 65~MeV.
 In this case we consider a momentum-space optical potential based on AV18 bare \textit{NN} interaction.
 On the left-hand side (LHS) of Fig.~\ref{fig:u700} we show contour plots for the real (a) and imaginary (b) $s$-wave potential $k'\tilde U(k',k)k$.
 The corresponding coordinate-space real and imaginary parts of $r'U(r',r)r$ are shown in the right-hand side (RHS) panels (c) and (d).
 The momentum-space potential is calculated with $K\!=\!8$~fm$^{-1}$.
 For clarity in the plots, the imaginary part of the potential has been multiplied by a factor of two ($\times 2$).

 We note that the momentum-space potential exhibits a smooth behavior with its dominant real and imaginary contributions along a diagonal band, with widths of about $1.5$ and $1$~fm$^{-1}$, respectively.
-Their corresponding coordinate-space representation gets notoriously more structured, as evidenced in panels (c) and (d) with the sharp oscillatory patterns.
-The dominant terms of the coordinate-space potential also appear along the diagonal, where the deepest contributions take place.
+Their corresponding coordinate-space representation gets notoriously more structured, as evidenced with the sharp oscillatory patterns in panels (c) and (d).
+The dominant contributions in coordinate-space take place near the diagonal.

 We now apply momentum cutoff to the above potential at a minimum $\Lambda$ which assures to account for its associated scattering observables.
 To this purpose we take $Q$ from Eq.~\eqref{xoff}, adding $1$~fm$^{-1}$ in order to move away from the transient.
 The resulting potentials are shown in Fig.~\ref{fig:u387}, where we use the same scales and conventions as in Fig.~\ref{fig:u700}.
 In this case panels (a) and (b) for the momentum-space potential evidence the suppression of momentum components above $\Lambda$.
 As a result, its corresponding coordinate-space representation becomes less structured, with a clear and smooth distribution away from the diagonal.
 This extension off the diagonal in coordinate space evidences nonlocality of the interaction.
 Beyond the drastic differences between coordinate-space potentials shown in Figs.~\ref{fig:u700} and \ref{fig:u387}, we verify that all \textit{NA} scattering observables and wavefunctions are identical within numerical accuracy.